cthierer/cristina-and-zach/README.md

   one or more documents from a collection on a single page.
 * `landing.html`: a landing page, featuring a large banner that stretches to cover the full screen.
+* `feature.html`: a feature page, which includes a large jumbotron in place of a page title or image.

 ### Collections